TRUMP ACCOUNTS FOR KIDS AND THE $1000 INVESTMENT FOR NEWBORNS : WHAT PARENTS NEED TO KNOW

 This one-time deposit is meant to be the start of a financial journey.
 Think of it as the government planting a seed that could one day grow into a massive financial tree.

-Trump Savings Accounts: Who's Eligible?
+Trump Savings Accounts and 530A Accounts: Who's Eligible?

-The eligibility rules are pretty straightforward:
+The Trump Account eligibility rules are pretty straightforward:

 Children must be under the age 18